spree/spree/guides/content/api/users.md

 ## Pre-creation of a user

-You can learn about the potential attributes (required and non-required) for a product by making this request:
+You can learn about the potential attributes (required and non-required) for a user by making this request:

 ```text GET /api/users/new```